trussworks/Engineering-Playbook/practices/appeng/decision-guide.md

 can have easily accessible knowledge bases and can be supported throughout the org.

+> ...
+Postgres has one of the largest documentation sources
+> and accessible community driven learning resources.
+> In addition,
+> it's widely used and supported,
+> meaning supporting software (such as ORMs)
+> are often beginner friendly.

 ### Maintainable

 While software can be short lived,